ashvardanian/less_slow.py/README.md

 > Assuming Python is used in a different setting than C++, this repository focuses more on scripting, tool integration, and data processing.
 > The benchmarks in this repository don't aim to cover every topic entirely, but they help form a mindset and intuition for performance-oriented software design.

-Much of modern code suffers from common pitfalls: bugs, security vulnerabilities, and performance bottlenecks.
+Much modern code suffers from common pitfalls: bugs, security vulnerabilities, and performance bottlenecks.
 University curricula often teach outdated concepts, while bootcamps oversimplify crucial software development principles.

 ![Less Slow Python](https://github.com/ashvardanian/ashvardanian/blob/master/repositories/less_slow.py.jpg?raw=true)

 This repository offers practical examples of writing efficient Python code.
 The topics range from basic micro-kernels executing in a few nanoseconds to more complex constructs involving parallel algorithms, coroutines, and polymorphism.
 Some of the highlights include:

+- Async IO, batching, HTTPX, and FastAPI won't save you from slow IO, potentially resulting in 30x slowdowns compared to the already slow Python-native TCP/IP stack.
 - Using callbacks, lambdas, and `yield`-ing functions are much faster than iterator-based routines, unlike Rust and C++.
-- Not every all composite structures are equally fast: `namedtuple` is slower than { `dataclass`, `class` } is slower than `dict`.
+- Not all composite structures are equally fast: `namedtuple` is slower than { `dataclass`, `class` } is slower than `dict`.
-- Error handling with status codes can be both 50% faster and 2x slower than exceptions, depending on your design.
+- Depending on your design, error handling with status codes can be 50% faster or 2x slower than exceptions.
 - NumPy-based logic can be much slower than `math` functions depending on the shape of the input.
 - JIT compilers like Numba can make your code 2x slower, even if the kernels are precompiled if they are short.